dmokonnen/FinCo/README.md

 In FinCo framework we use it to create Account and Customer instances.

+# Plug Points in the Framework
+* [x] ICustomer: A interface for specifying basic Customer information.
+Clients can implement it if the need for more customer types arise.
+Organization and Person Customers already exist in the system.
+* [x] AbstractAccount: An abstract class for specifying basic customer related account.
+* [x] AccountManager: A class for dispatching commands.
+Clients can use it as is or override to implement their own logic.
+* [x] AccountFactory: A class for creating Accounts.
+Clients must override it to create their own account objects.
+* [x] CustomerFactory: A class for creating Customers.
+Clients can use it as is or override it if more Customer types are present in their applications.
+* [x] MainWindow: A class for specifying the main layout of the application.
+* [x] AddAccountDialog: A class for specifying the Dialog window of adding an account.

 # Build
 to build use the terminal script `build.sh`
 ```shell script